gofrp/tiny-frpc/README.md

 # Usage

-## 1. Prepare the frpc configuration file according to the [standard file format of frpc](https://github.com/fatedier/frp/blob/dev/conf/frpc_full_example.toml)
+## 1. Prepare the frpc configuration file according to the [frpc toml file](https://github.com/fatedier/frp/blob/dev/conf/frpc_full_example.toml)
 Note: Only the toml file format is supported.

 ## 2. Download the corresponding version of tiny-frpc